zhongturtle/FCND-P3-Controls-CPP/README.md

 We won't be worrying about yaw just yet.

  - implement the code in the function `RollPitchControl()`
+   - because of we've implement this in the Lesson 4 parctice , so this is very simple for me to implement this fuction to control the roll and pitch
  - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot
+   - I set `kpBank = 11`

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.